-- 1) Specific emigration rates are obtained from each province h to the rest of Spain by generation x, for each sex s and place of birth n, for each year t of the 2015-2019 period, $ei{s,n,x,h}^t$. - 2) From the previous rates, we obtain a calendar by generation of emigration from each province, sex and place of birth to the rest of Spain, dividing each specific rate by the sum of all of them, that is, the Synthetic Index of Internal Emigration of each sex, province and place of birth:
+- a) Specific emigration rates are obtained from each province h to the rest of Spain by generation x, for each sex s and place of birth n, for each year t of the 2021-2022 period, ei^t{s.n.x.h}. - b) From the previous rates, we obtain a calendar by generation of emigration from each province, sex and place of birth to the rest of Spain, dividing each specific rate by the sum of all of them, that is, the Synthetic Index of Internal Emigration of each sex, province and place of birth:

-$$c{s,n,x,h}^t = \frac{ei{s,n,x,h}^t}{\sum_x ei{s,n,x,h}^t} = \frac{ei{s,n,x,h}^t}{ISEint{s,n,h}^t}$$
+$$c{s,n,x,h}^{t} = \frac{ei{s,n,x,h}^{t}}{\sum{x} ei{s,n,x,h}^{t}} = \frac{ei{s,n,x,h}^{t}}{ISEint{s,n,h}^{t}}$$

-- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar undergoes transformation in order to obviate the extreme variability present in the most advanced ages, due solely to random factors.
-To
+- c) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - d) This calendar undergoes transformation in order to obviate the extreme variability present in the most advanced ages, due solely to random factors.
+To do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group.

-- do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group. - 5) Finally, the projected provincial calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations.

-4. Distribution coefficient by province of destination:
+- e) Finally, the projected provincial calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations. - 4.
+Distribution coefficient by province of destination:

-The distribution coefficient of the specific emigration rates to the rest of Spain from a province of origin to the different provinces of destination for each sex, place of birth and generation has also been derived from that observed in the period 2015-2019 and has remained constant for the entire projection period.
+The distribution coefficient of the specific emigration rates to the rest of Spain from a province of origin to the different provinces of destination for each sex, place of birth and generation has also been derived from that observed in the period 2017-2021 and has remained constant for the entire projection period.

-For each year of the 2015-2019 period and for each sex, place of birth, generation and province of origin, this coefficient is obtained as the quotient between the internal emigration rates of origin-destination 16 for each generation, sex and place of birth and the internal emigration rates from each province of origin to the rest of Spain for each generation, sex and place of birth.
+For each year of the 2021-2022 period and for each sex, place of birth, generation and province of origin, this coefficient is obtained as the quotient between the internal emigration rates of origin-destination16 for each generation, sex and place of birth and the internal emigration rates from each province of origin to the rest of Spain for each generation, sex and place of birth.
 Both collections of rates are obtained through the procedure described for calendars, that is, applying the transformation of the generations corresponding to 85 years and more as at 31 December, in addition to the subsequent smoothing by means of moving averages.

-The projected distribution coefficient, which will remain constant for each year of the projection period, is obtained as the average of the coefficients for the years 2015-2019.
-This distribution coefficient according to province of destination k, in each sex s, generation x from the province of origin h projected for year t is denoted by $a{s,x,h,k}$.
+The projected distribution coefficient, which will remain constant for each year of the projection period, is obtained as the average of the coefficients for the years 2021-2022.
+This distribution coefficient according to province of destination k, in each sex s, generation x from the province of origin h projected for year t is denoted by $a{s,x,h,k}^t$.